yunimoo/elichika/docs/design/encapsulation_layers.md

 This database can have its own type or use `client` types.

-### Handling database
+### Cacheing database
-The handling database (or event database (naming TBD)) store things like ranking.
-This database should only store things derived from the userdata database, and it should be calculatable from the existing database.
+The cacheing database store things like ranking.
+This database should only store things derived from the userdata database.

+To make handling things simple, this database should ONLY be CALCULATED from the userdata database, with a caching invalidation policy.

+For now, there is no cache, but the following should work:
+- Each data cache has a expiration time, and will be throwed away if expired.
+- Cached data related to specific user expires if that user request it.

 ## Subsystems layer
 The subsystem (name subjected to change) layer handle the subsystems of the game.